jenetics/facilejdbc/README.md

 > * DB-vendor specific code, uses 100% pure JDBC.
 > * Query generation capabilities.
 The user is responsible for creating the proper SQL string.
 > * Generated classes or dynamically generated proxies.
-> * Transaction handling.
-The users are responsible when to create, commit or rollback their connections.
 > * No connection pooling.